Shanshashvili/Shanshashvili/README.md

 During my learning journey, I had the opportunity to work with various tools such as SonarQube, Nexus, and AWS (including EC2, ECR, ECS, NLB/ELB), along with several databases.

+What's more, I have completed the **DevOps Fundamentals** course at **EPAM Systems**.
+I am eager to deepen my understanding of DevOps practices and tools, and I am highly motivated to apply what I have learned in real-world settings.

 I recognize that my current knowledge and skills in the DevOps field are not yet sufficient to fully meet the demands of a DevOps Engineer role.
 Therefore, I am committed to furthering my education and deepening my understanding of essential DevOps practices, tools, and methodologies.
 I am eager to explore advanced concepts and gain practical experience that will enable me to excel in this dynamic field.

 ## Contact Me